France's Fabius confident on India jet fighter talks

 "It is certainly true that complex matters take some time, but there is a difference between some time and too long," Fabius said, talking about deals in general.

-"(The) notion of efficiency by the new government is completely shared by us," he added, ahead of talks with minister Arun Jaitley, who holds both the finance and defence portfolios.
+"(The) notion of efficiency by the new government is completely shared by us," he added, ahead of talks with minister Arun Jaitley, who holds both the finance and defense portfolios.

 (Writing by Frank Jack Daniel; Editing by Douglas Busvine)